Who can APPLY?

 How do I apply?

-The application for MSRP 2015 will become available at the end of November.
+The application for MSRP 2015 is now open.
 Only online applications will be accepted.

 What is the application deadline?